kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ## Motivation

-This blogs series explains how modern terminals and command-line tools work.
+This blog series explains how modern terminals and command-line tools work.
 The main goal here is to learn by **experimenting**.
 I'll provide Linux tools to debug every component mentioned in the discussion.
 Our main focus is to discover **how** things work.
 For the explanation of **why** things work in a certain